• Skip to primary navigation

 What is tahini?

 Tahini is a thick paste made of ground sesame seeds.
 It is often seen in Middle Eastern cuisine.
-You should be able to find it in the grocery store in the Middle Eastern section or on Amazon.
+You should be able to find it in the grocery store in the Middle Eastern section or peanut butter section and on Amazon.
 My favorite tahini brands for the highest quality include Seed + Mill and Soom.

 Step by Step Photos